 Sarah Elizabeth Stanley was born and raised in Tucson, Arizona and resides in Los Angeles, California.
-Currently, she dances with the DIAVOLO Institute as an apprentice and as a freelance performer.
+Currently, she dances with DIAVOLO 2 and as a freelance performer.

 She has attended the American Dance Festival, The Ailey School, and the Taylor School, among others, and has performed works by Alvin Ailey, Merce Cunningham, Jacques Heim, Martha Graham, Bill T. Jones, and Paul Taylor.